 DONALD A. PITOFSKY, a Member of the firm, specializes in Civil Litigation in all State, Appellate and Federal Courts in New York, including in such areas as Commercial Litigation, Construction Litigation, Real Estate Litigation, Arbitration and Mediation, and with a subspecialty in the representation of corporations, limited liability companies, architects, engineers, contractors and school districts.
 Mr. Pitofsky also has extensive experience in residential real estate transactions and related matters.
 He received his B.S. in 1979 from the State University of New York at Buffalo and his J.D. in 1982 from Syracuse University College of Law.
 Mr. Pitofsky was admitted to the New York State Bar in 1983 and, in 1984, was admitted to the Bars of the U.S. District Court, Southern and Eastern Districts of New York and, in 1997, to the Bar of the United States Court of Appeals for the Second Circuit.
 He is a Member of the New York State Bar Association, he is Avvo Rated, he is the recipient of a Certificate of Appreciation from The New York State Lawyers Fund for Client Protection and is a Notary Public of the States of New York and Connecticut.

-DANIEL S. WOHLFARTH, a Member of the firm, practices in the areas of real estate and commercial transactions, as well as trust and estates.
-He serves as counsel to several cooperative and condominium Boards in New York City and is involved in the sale, acquisition and leasing of commercial and residential real estate.
-Mr. Wohlfarth is also experienced in a wide variety of commercial matters including the sale and acquisition of business enterprises and the negotiation and preparation of joint venture, licensing and other complex business agreements.
-Together with the firm’s litigation partners, Mr. Wohlfarth is also involved in litigated matters relating to his areas of practice.
+DANIEL S. WOHLFARTH, a Member of the firm, practices in the areas of real estate and commercial transactions, and trust and estate law.
+He serves as counsel to several cooperative and condominium Boards in New York City and is routinely involved in the sale, acquisition, leasing and financing of commercial and residential real estate.
+In addition, Mr. Wohlfarth is experienced in estate planning, probate proceedings and the administration of complex estates.
+He also handles a wide variety of commercial matters including the sale and acquisition of business enterprises and the negotiation and preparation of joint venture, licensing and other sophisticated business agreements.
+Together with the firm’s litigation partners, Mr. Wohlfarth participates in litigated matters relating to his areas of practice.
 Mr. Wohlfarth is a graduate of St. John’s University School of Law (J.D.
 1979) and Queens College of the City of University of New York (B.A. cum laude 1976).
 He is admitted to the Bar in the States of New York and New Jersey, including the United States District Courts for the Southern and Eastern Districts of New York and the District of New Jersey.
 Mr. Wohlfarth is a member of the New York City Bar Association and the New York State Bar Association.